Derek Carr Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- In each of those outings against the Colts, Carr threw multiple TDs.
+- Carr recorded multiple touchdown passes in all of those outings against the Colts.

 - Note: Carr's stats vs. Colts date back to 2016.